 Health Promotion and Education is an instrumental part of the Wellness Center’s commitment to promoting wellness within the USFSP campus community and student body.
-Our health promotion team consists of a health educator, graduate student intern, and peer educators (P.E.E.R.S.).
+Our prevention services team consists of a health educator, graduate student intern, and peer educators (P.E.E.R.S.).
 We believe strongly in encouraging, teaching, and supporting healthy decision making.
 We promote healthy well-being from the perspective of moderation, making individualized and informed choices, and self-care.

 Our Health Educator provides Wellness Consultations for any student who wants to discuss personal issues around: